Track: Animals in Motion#

 Hardware#

-As this is a hands-on workshop, we recommend bringing your own laptop.
-A mouse is also recommended for tasks like image annotation.
-A dedicated GPU is not required
+This is a hands-on course, so please bring your own laptop and charger.
+A mouse is strongly recommended, especially for tasks like image annotation.
+A dedicated GPU is not required, though it may speed up some computations.

 Software#